Benefits Of Family Therapy For Immigrant Mental Health Challenges

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Updated October 8, 2024by BetterHelp Editorial Team
+Updated April 28th, 2025 by BetterHelp Editorial Team

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-Whether seeking refuge from conflicts or violence or trying to provide a better life for their family, immigrants move to many countries all over the world for a number or reasons.
+Whether seeking refuge from conflicts or violence or trying to provide a better life for their family, immigrants move to many countries all over the world for a number of reasons.
 In 2022, there were over 45 million foreign-born individuals in the United States.
 Many immigrants experience extreme stress and traumas that can leave them vulnerable to mental and physical health problems.

 A woman sits in a cair in her home mear a window with her toddler and laptop in her lap as she types on the keyboard.